-The Office of the Associate Provost for International Affairs and Operations advances internationalization efforts across campus, with specific emphasis on:
+The Office of the Vice Provost for International Affairs and Operations advances internationalization efforts across campus, with specific emphasis on:

 - Facilitating research opportunities abroad and the creation of global scholarly networks for faculty members and graduate students.